- Learn the basic fiqh of worship that is personally obligatory for everyone to know

 The primary focus of the course is to read and explain the text, as intended by its author: that is in a concise and clear manner.
-The detailed rulings of the text will be further explained through discussion of practical real-life scenarios that commonly happen in these acts of worship, and the students’ own questions.
-Although the text and the course are not intended for exposition of the evidence of the rulings or fine juridical distinction, the course will put the rulings in context and will explain important fiqh principles that help the student appreciate the eco-system within which Islamic jurisprudence functions.
+The detailed rulings of the text will be further explained through discussion of practical real-life scenarios that commonly happen in these acts of worship, and through the students’ own questions.
+Although the text and the course are not intended for exposition of the evidence of the rulings or fine juridical distinction, the course will put the rulings in context and will explain important fiqhprinciples that help the student appreciate the eco-system within which Islamic jurisprudence functions.

-- Book of Purification:
+Book of Prayer Cont'd:

-- Book of Prayer:
+Book of Fasting:

 - Week 10: Final Examination

 The course consists of pre-recorded audio lessons where the text is read and explained and weekly Live Sessions where general governing principles or fine distinctions are explained.
 Students are required to have listened to the pre-recorded audio for the week before attending the Live Session.
 Students are assessed through a Final Examination and are highly encouraged to post their questions in the Forum over the course of the week, which are answered during the Live Sessions.